temporalio/documentation/docs/typescript/workflows.md

 #### The `continueAsNew` API

-Use the [`continueAsNew`](https://nodejs.temporal.io/api/namespaces/workflow#continueasnew) API to instruct the Node SDK to restart `loopingWorkflow` with a new starting value and a new event history.
+Use the [`continueAsNew`](https://nodejs.temporal.io/api/namespaces/workflow#continueasnew) API to instruct the TypeScript SDK to restart `loopingWorkflow` with a new starting value and a new event history.

 <!-- TODO: convert to sample -->